Rirsc/rirsc.github.io/content/quotes/220121_Nick Cave_Imagination awaits spiritual ignition.md

 ---

-Your imagination… is mostly an accidental dance between collected memory and influence… a construction that awaits spiritual ignition.
+Your imagination… is mostly an accidental dance between collected memory and influence…a construction that awaits spiritual ignition.